beorn7/histogram_experiments/README.md

 On my laptop, it took the exposer 550ms to read in the dataset, parse it, and perform all the observations (300ns/observation).
 That's pretty decent for the ad-hoc code in client_golang.

+The `spamd.20190918` dataset fills 63 different buckets, 45 positive buckets, 17 negative buckets, and the “zero” bucket.
+Both the positive and negative buckets have each 6 separate spans of consecutive buckets.
+The gaps are in the range of small absolute values, which is caused by a ±0.1 delta corresponding to a multi-bucket jump with small absolute values.
+The fairly irregular distribution requires a 2-byte varint for about half of the deltas between bucket counts.
+Despite the much smaller number of observations, the histogram would again use approx. 150 bytes in its encoded form.